spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster-tf.md

 GCP, or AWS.
 Before you deploy a host cluster to your target provider, take a few moments to review the following files in the folder structure.

-- **providers.tf** - This file contains the Terraform providers that are used to support the deployment of the cluster.
+- **provider.tf** - This file contains the Terraform providers that are used to support the deployment of the cluster.

 - **inputs.tf** - This file contains all the Terraform variables for the deployment logic.